 - The driver goes to the order point and picks up the client,

-- The driver drives client to the destination point, and the manager gets the report in the workflow.
+- The driver drives the client to the destination point, and the manager gets the report in the workflow.

 Workflow using providers’ software

 Once we decided to create our own software, the work started with system requirements.
-By that time the taxi company had already been working for a year using provider software.
+By that time, the taxi company had already been working for a year using provider software.
 We tried to implement minimum interface changes to make people who used the previous version of the program easily adapt to the new one.
 We also planned to create a flexible product.

 Drivers were working with navigators on Windows CE, and we decided to leave them as is.
 We also planned to add the support of Android devices, real-time updates in dispatching interface, IP telephony.
 The immediate switch to our software was planned as soon as these modules were ready.

 What were the limitations?
-The first one - the extremely high rates on mobile internet.
+The first one - is the extremely high rates on mobile internet.
 So we had to reduce traffic between driver devices and servers.
 Servers were simple home stations.
 We had a small tech team and six months for development.

 - Django for Core;